ForLoveOfCats/Mountain/WISHLIST.md

 * Some form of metaprogramming/compiler time code generation
 * Modify collections while foreaching through them (possibly feasable?)
 * A language server for IDE features
-* Compile time code execution (bytecode interpreter or AST walker)
+* Compile time code execution
-* *Maybe eventually have* runtime code parsing and exectuion (bytecode interpreter or AST walker)
+* *Maybe eventually have* runtime code parsing and exectuion
+* *Maybe eventually have* C++ library support (This is a doozy of a feature.
+C and C++ differ so much, let alone the differences between C++ and Mountain.
+TBD)